mirage/mirage-www/tmpl/wiki/cow.md

 >>
 ```

-This has been a quick overview of the Cow syntax handlers in Mirage.
+This has been a quick overview of the Cow syntax handlers in MirageOS.
 They are still a work-in-progress, but this website is built using them.
 Thanks to Jake Donham and Nicolas Pouillard for their excellent [meta-programming tutorial](https://github.com/jaked/cufp-metaprogramming-tutorial/tree/master/solutions/ocaml/json_quot) at [CUFP 2010](http://cufp.org/conference/sessions/2010/camlp4-and-template-haskell) that kicked off this work.